DavidObando/carnd/Term3/Project1/README.md

 The goals / steps of this project are the following:
   * Design a path planner that is able to create smooth, safe paths for the car to follow along a 3-lane highway with traffic.
-  * A successful path planner will be able to keep inside its lane, avoid hitting other cars, and pass slower moving traffic all by using localization, sensor fusion, and map data.
+  * A successful path planner will be able to keep the vehicle inside its lane, avoid hitting other cars, and pass slower moving traffic all by using localization, sensor fusion, and map data.

 [//]: # (Image References)